-These rates have been compared to other private sector fee-for-service rates.
-Documentation of the assumptions used, rate development methodology, and fee schedule payment rates will be maintained by The Division of Health Care Financing and Policy.
+These rates have been compared to other private sector Fee-for-Service rates.
+Documentation of the assumptions used, rate development methodology and fee schedule payment rates will be maintained by The Division of Health Care Financing and Policy.

-The Agency's rates were set as of January 1, 2006 and are effective for services on or after January 1, 2006.
-All rates are published on the Agency's website at http://dhcfp.nv.gov/.
+The Agency's rates were set as of January 1, 2006 and are effective for services on or after that date.
+The Basic Skills Training rate that is established under SPA 18-010 will be effective January 1, 2019.
+All rates, including the Basic Skills Training rate, are published on the Agency's website at http://dhcfp.nv.gov/Resources/Rates/FeeSchedules/